 Li, the tall one (so far — until this moment at least — being tall was her only memorable characteristic), said, “Becks and I woke up when we heard the scream.
 We ran to the window–”

-Then, realizing how that sounded, she turned bright red and froze in place.
+Then, realizing how that sounded, she turned bright red and stopped talking.
 Becky looked as if she was struggling to suppress a laugh — so as not to further embarrass her friend — but finally she got herself under control and said calmly, “Li was really upset about Manfred’s death, and so she — as she sometimes does — slept in my room with me.”

 Li looked mortified, and I could tell that Rhonda was controlling herself also.